phaserjs/phaser/README.md

 * Fixed Issue 111 - calling Kill on a Phaser.Graphics instance causes error on undefined events.
 * Phaser.Group now automatically calls updateTransform on any child added to it (avoids temp. frame glitches when new objects are rendered on their first frame).
 * Phaser.Time physicsElapsed delta timer clamp added.
 Stops rogue iOS / slow mobile timer errors causing crazy high deltas.
+* Animation.generateFrameNames can now work in reverse, so the start/stop values can create frames that increment or decrement respectively.
+* Loader updated to use xhr.responseText when loading json, csv or text files. xhr.response is still used for Web Audio binary files (thanks bubba)
+* Input.onDown and onUp events now dispatch the original event that triggered them (i.e. a MouseEvent or TouchEvent) as the 2nd parameter, after the Pointer (thanks rezoner)
+* Game.destroy will now stop the raf from running as well as close down all input related event listeners (issue 92, thanks astrism)
+* Fixed issue 105 where a dragged object that was destroyed would cause an Input error (thanks onedayitwillmake)
+* Updated Sprite.crop significantly.
+Values are now cached, stopping constant Texture frame updates and you can do sprite.crop.width++ for example (thanks haden)
+* Change: Sprite.crop needs to be enabled with sprite.cropEnabled = true.
+* Added Rectangle.floorAll to floor all values in a Rectangle (x, y, width and height).
+* Fixed Sound.resume so it now correctly resumes playback from the point it was paused (fixes issue 51, thanks Yora).

 Outstanding Tasks